-strongly associated with ageing and with the most common forms of disability.5-9
+strongly associated with ageing4 and with the most common forms of disability.^{5-9}

 Work restriction is one form of disability that will become more important for those with OA and joint pain because increases in state pension age in many developed countries mean that most adults can expect a need to continue working at older ages than before.
-Normal retirement age in North America and Europe has increased, and is expected to rise further to 69 and beyond.
-However, the extent to which participation in work will be limited by health-related pro-, and blems, resulting in significant work limitation in terms of absenteeism and presenteeism (remaining in work but with limitation and reduced productivity), is unclear.
-The increasing prevalence of chronic health conditions, especially OA, in persons near to retirehnolog ment age raises questions about the viability of attempts to extend working life.
-Several studies of expectations of future work loss are predictive of future work outcomes.
-Identifying the prevalence and predictors of expected work limitations (EWL) in this group of patients, particularly those that are amenable to change, will inform management and possible preventative strategies for future work limitation.
-The aim of this study was to estimate the proportion of working age adults with OA who predict that joint pain would limit their work or stop them an simila
+10 Normal retirement age in North America and Europe has increased, and is expected to rise further to 69 and beyond.11 However, the extent to which participation in work will be limited by health-related problems, resulting in significant work limitation in terms of absenteeism and presenteeism (remaining in work but with limitation and reduced productivity), is unclear.
+12 The increasing prevalence of chronic health conditions, especially OA, in persons near to retirement age raises questions about the viability of attempts to extend working life.
+Several studies of expectations of future work loss are predictive of future work outcomes.13 Identifying the prevalence and predictors of expected work limitations (EWL) in this group of patients, particularly those that are amenable to change, will inform management and possible preventative strategies for future work limitation.
+The aim of this study was to estimate the proportion of working age adults with OA who predict that joint pain would limit their work or stop them working (ie, EWL) prior to a possible future pension age of 69.
+In addition, health, sociodemographic or workplace factors associated with EWL, especially those amenable to change, were explored to identify potential targets to manage and prevent EWL.
+15-17